Nigardsbreen: one of the most Beautiful Places in Norway

-The guide said a smaller group of five people is much better than a larger group with about thirty two people, because many stop to take photos, forcing the entire group to halt, and that it is usually difficult to tell stories because not all people will hear.
+The guide said a smaller group of five people is much better than a larger group with about 32 people because many stop to take photos, forcing the entire group to halt, and that it is usually difficult to tell stories because not all people will hear.

 The Belgians said that they tried to visit the glacier the day before, but were unable to hike because all the trips were booked due to the nice weather.

 In order to reach the glacier, we had to travel by boat across a small river, formed by the melting of the glacier.
 The seats on the boat were wet.